 - Yearly Pro $27.99

-If you’re a student, you’ll need to organize your exams, study sessions, and classes well.
-As the best planner app for students, we picked iStudiez.
-The software and its features are tailor-made for students.
+If you’re a student, you’ll need to organize your exams, study sessions, and classes thoroughly.
+As the best digital planner for students, we picked iStudiez.
+This software and its key features were tailor-made with a student planner in mind.

 - GPA tracker